Frequently Asked Questions

 How are channels created?

-Each channel is defined by a set of metadata filters: genre, content rating, decade, minimum rating, keywords, and more.
+Each channel is defined by a set of metadata filters that consider genre, required genre, content rating, decade, minimum audience rating, minimum critic rating, keywords, media type, resolution, duration, country of origin, directors, actors, studios, franchise, and unwatched-only flags.
 When the app connects to your server, it runs those filters against your library and populates each channel with matching content.
-A channel like "Horror Movies" will include every movie tagged as Horror in Plex, minus comedies, family content, and documentaries.
-The filters are designed to keep each channel feeling true to its theme.
+The filtering engine is deep and precise, so a kids channel will never surface R-rated content, and a horror channel will not drift into romantic comedies.

 What if a channel is empty?